gixlg/gixlg.github.io/_posts/2018-07-25-you-don-t-know-devtool.md

   - javascript
 ---
 How cool is chrome?
-At my point of view is the best browser actually on the scene.
+From my point of view is the best browser actually on the scene.
 It is **simple** and **estensible**.

-Chrome doesn't offer only a very nice browser but also and amazing Development Tool, the **DevTool**.
+Chrome doesn't offer only a very nice browser but also an amazing Development Tool, the **DevTool**.
 DevTool, is powerful and full of features, if you are a web developer or have a bit of experience on that field you would agree with me.

-In this article (and I hope to show more tricks on next posts) I will show some nice features that maybe **you don't know** about **DevTool**.
+In this article (and I hope to show more tricks on next posts), I will show some nice features that maybe **you don't know** about **DevTool**.
 Let's start from the basic.
 What is the function that you use most in chrome?

 I bet **console.log**.